-Bruce, hi!
+Hi Dr Park!
 Tell us a little about yourself.

 I am a very complicated person (Laughing).
 I practice traditional medicine and dharma in New York City.
 Currently, I’m teaching acupuncture and herbal medicine at the New York College of Health Professions.

 I earmed a master's degree in acupuncture and oriental medicine from the Tri-State College of Acupuncture in New York City and a doctorate in acupuncture and Chinese medicine from Pacific College of Health and Science in San Diego, CA.